-If you encounter any issues, please refer to the Advanced Installation Guide.
-Substantial time and effort was placed into the assembly of the information based on various scenarios we encountered.
-A good place to begin would be in the Troubleshooting section.
+If you run into any issues, then please dive into the Advanced Installation Guide.
+Much time and effort was placed into compiling that information from all the scenarios we encountered, so please check it out.
+You may want to start under the Troubleshooting.